FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

 `deploy_artifact` the path to a file or directory to push to CF, which has been saved in a previous `run` or `docker-compose` task with `save_artifacts`.
 The path must be relative to the `.halfpipe.io` file.

 `manifest` defaults to `manifest.yml`, relative to the `.halfpipe.io` file.
-To use an artifact from a previous task you must use the path `../artifacts/<saved-artifact-path>`.
+If you have generated a manifest in a previous task that you wish to you you must use the path `../artifacts/<path-to-saved-manifest>`.

 `pre_promote` is a list of run tasks, that will be executed after the app has been deployed as a candidate but before the app gets promoted to live.
 The pre promote jobs will get the environment variable `TEST_ROUTE` injected with the route to the candidate app.